Kellamballi

 Kellamballi (kallahalli) is a small village in Chamarajanagar district of Karnataka state, India.

 Location

 Kellamballi is located between Chamarajanagar town on Chamarajanagar main road.
-Kellamballi is at a distance of two kilometers from Chamarajanagar town.
+Kellamballi is at a distance of seven kilometers from Chamarajanagar town.

 Access

 Kellamballi village is easily accessible from Mysore-Chamarajanagar main road.
 There is a railway station in the village which is called Mariyala Gangavadi railway station.

 Post office

 There is a post office (Zilla Adalitha Bhavan) at Kellamballi village and the postal code is 571313.

 Demographics

 The people of Kellamballi are chiefly agrarian.
 A few work in government establishments in Chamarajanagar town.
 The population of the village is 2,342 living in 513 houses.
 The area of the village is 1060 hectares.

 Economy

 The provincial government has started a Rs.400 crore project on 1,595 acres of land called Badanaguppe-Kellamballi Industrial Estate which will include sectors like automobile, food processing, textiles, leather, granite and agriculture related industries.